Student

 What is IELTS?

 IELTS stands for International English Language Testing System which is essential for those applying to study, work or migrate in an English speaking country.
 It has two different versions – IELTS Academic and IELTS General.
 IELTS Academics is essential for those who are planning to apply for higher education in abroad.
 However, those who seek to work or migrate to other country needs to undergo IELTS General.
-IELTS preparation course at Student Shelter In Computers , IELTS preparation course at Student Shelter In Computers is well structured in order to meet the International standards in the examination.
+IELTS preparation course near me , IELTS training course in Lahore Pakistan at Student Shelter In Computers is well structured in order to meet the International standards in the examination.
 It is designed for students as well as for working professionals as per their requirements.
 The IELTS course designed and conducted at our centers significantly increases the chances of an individual to score much better in IELTS exam.
 Student Shelter In Computers has over 100 centers all across Pakistan, conducting IELTS courses and helping individuals to grow in their personal and professional lives.
 All centers of Student Shelter In Computers have expert trainers who help candidates in developing their Reading, Writing, Speaking and Listening skills.
-They also help candidates to polish their vocabulary, accent and grammatical knowledge as part of their IELTS training.
+They also help candidates to polish their vocabulary, accent and grammatical knowledge as part of their IELTS training near me.
 Best English Language Training Institute in Lahore Pakistan

 The International English language Testing System, or IELTS™, as it is popularly called, is an English Language proficiency test that is required to be taken by non-native students so as to study in countries where the medium of instruction is English.
 IELTS™ is accepted by Universities in Australia, UK, New Zealand and Canada.
 It has become a mandatory test for study in Australia.